DonQuinleone/TakeLogger/README.md

 This is a keyboard-driven app, so it's crucial that you can get around using the keyboard shortcuts!

+If you want to set your own keyboard shortcuts, you can modify them in `config/KeyCommands.swift`

 **Timer**

 | Shortcut | Action |